2020s anti-LGBTQ movement in the United States

-The 2020s anti-LGBTQ movement in the United States is an ongoing political backlash from social conservatives and the "MAGA" faction of the Republican Party against the LGBTQ movements.
+The 2020s anti-LGBTQ movement in the United States is an ongoing political backlash from social conservatives and the "MAGA" faction of the Republican Party against LGBTQ movements, and in particular against transgender rights.
 It has included legislative proposals of bathroom use restrictions, bans on gender-affirming care, anti-LGBTQ curriculum laws, attacks on inclusive language, laws against drag performances, book bans, boycotts, and conspiracy theories about grooming.

-Between 2018 and 2023, hundreds of anti-LGBTQ laws were considered, with more than one hundred passed into law.
+Between 2018 and 2026, thousands of anti-LGBTQ laws were considered, drawing heavily from the British anti-trans movement, with more than one hundred passed into law.
 Targeting of transgender people escalated under the second Donald Trump administration.
 The backlash has been described as a moral panic, and part of a larger culture war in the United States.
-Scholars have cited rising anti-LGBTQ attitudes and policies as an example of democratic backsliding.
-The backlash has been connected to similar right-wing developments in Europe, as well as the Middle East.
+Scholars have cited rising anti-LGBTQ attitudes and policies as an example of democratic backsliding in the United States.
+The backlash has been connected to similar right-wing developments in Europe, Canada, (Note: Notable developments include modifications to Policy 713 in New Brunswick, the Parents' Bill of Rights in Saskatchewan, and anti-trans legislation and book bans in Alberta.) as well as the Middle East.

 Grooming conspiracy theory

 Members of the far-right and a number of mainstream conservatives, mostly in the United States, have used the term "groomer" to falsely accuse LGBTQ people, as well as their allies and progressives in general, of systematically using LGBTQ sex education and campaigns for LGBTQ rights as a method of child grooming and enabling pedophilia.
 Usage of this term increased in the 2020s.
 In the United States, the popularization of the term was linked to Christopher Rufo and James A. Lindsay in August 2021.
 Following the Wi Spa controversy in July 2021, Julia Serano said a rise in false accusations of grooming directed towards transgender people was a movement to "lay the foundation for just smearing all trans people as child sexual predators".
 Teachers and parents have also been accused of being or enabling groomers.

 The conspiracy theory moved into the American conservative mainstream in spring 2022, including its use by members of the Republican Party, the Heritage Foundation, and far-right extremists and conspiracy theorists.
 This has been described as a moral panic and a smear.
 In April 2022, the left-leaning media watchdog Media Matters published a study stating that within a three-week period spanning from March 17 to April 6, Fox News ran 170 segments on trans people, throughout which the network "repeatedly invoked the long-debunked myth that trans people pose a threat to minors and seek to groom them".